-Guidance for local authorities on implementing the National Policy Statement for Urban Development 2020.
+Guidance for local authorities on implementing the National Policy Statement on Urban Development 2020.

-Introductory guide to the National Policy Statement for Urban Development
+Introductory guide to the National Policy Statement on Urban Development

 This document provides a high-level overview of the National Policy Statement on Urban Development 2020 (NPS-UD).
 It introduces a series of fact sheets and guides to help with implementation.
 More in-depth implementation guidance will follow, tailored to feedback from councils and other stakeholders.
 This implementation guidance may be particularly useful for urban planners, developers, local authorities and their decision-makers, designers, homeowners, and urban planning experts or academics.

 This factsheet provides information on the well-functioning urban environments provisions (Objective 1, Policy 1), which make clear the link between urban environments, people, communities, and wellbeing on regional and national scales.